DavidKRichter/dsc-real-estate-project/README.md

 - 1 additional bathroom: > 4% appreciation
 - 1% increase in living area: > ~0.38% appreciation

-By using our model to calculate the current value of a home, we can use the numbers above to calculate the minimum appreciation of a home due to a proposed improvement with 97.5% confidence.
+After using our model to calculate the current value of a home, we can use the numbers above to calculate the minimum appreciation of that home due to a proposed improvement with 97.5% confidence.
 Then we can find the risk-adjusted expected value of the improvement by multiplying this amount by 0.975.
 This expected value is the maximum amount that homeowners should spend on making a given improvement.

-## Effect of Sale Month

-In addition to determining the expected value of improvements, our regression model also shows that March and April are the best times to sell a home.
-Homes sold in March go for around 5% more than the January baseline, while homes sold in April go for around 7% more than the January baseline.
-Based on our model, no other months showed a similar price premium.